 When Alana Tsui isn't busy as a model in New York, she's a passionate mural artist who travels the globe, painting on walls.

 We’re all about highlighting the amazing creative talents from Hong Kong, such as illustrator Kylie Chan, artist Zlism and bands like Thud.
-And recently, we got the opportunity to sit down with mural artist and influencer Alana Tsui, to see how her new life in New York is treating her, and what projects she’s been working on back in Hong Kong.
+And recently, we got the opportunity to sit down with mural artist and influencer Alana Tsui, to see how her life in New York is treating her, and what projects she’s been working on back in Hong Kong.

 An interview with Alana Tsui